Nihilist Blues

 "Nihilist Blues" (stylised in all lowercase) is a song by British rock band Bring Me the Horizon featuring Canadian singer Grimes.
 Produced by the band's vocalist Oliver Sykes and keyboardist Jordan Fish, it is featured on the group's 2019 sixth studio album Amo.
 The track was released as the fifth single from the album on 24 January 2019.
-Evanescence have a songwriting credit on "Nihilist Blues" as the song lifts a vocal melody from their song "Never Go Back".
+Evanescence have a songwriting credit, as it lifts vocal melodies from "Never Go Back".

 Composition and lyrics

 "Nihilist Blues" has been described as a synth-pop, electronic rock, electropop, and trance song.
 The song talks principally about nihilism, focusing on the meaninglessness of life, existential crises and pessimism.
 According to an interview from Impericon, the song is Oliver Sykes' personal favourite one.
 Musically, "Nihilist Blues" sets inspiration from old disco and EDM songs.
 Fish commented about the collaboration:

 Music video

-The music video for "Nihilist Blues" was released on the same day as the single was streamed.
-It is an effects-laden music video directed by Polygon.
-AltPress described it as "a glitchy new way forward for frontman Oli Sykes and his band of Bring Me the Horizon rockers".
+The music video for "Nihilist Blues" was released on the same day the single was streamed.
+AltPress described it as "a glitchy new way forward" for the band.